-FEE FOR DELIVERY AND FOR CLEARANCE THROUGH THE CUSTOMS.
+FEE FOR CLEARANCE THROUGH THE CUSTOMS.

-The Post Office of the Netherlands Indies may collect, in respect of delivery to the Customs and clearance through the Customs or in respect of delivery to the Customs only, a fee not exceeding 50 centimes per parcel or such other charge as international Conventions subsequent to the Cairo Agreement of 1934 shall fix.
+The Post Office of Egypt may collect, in respect of delivery to the Customs and clearance through the Customs or in respect of delivery to the Customs only, a fee not exceeding 50 centimes per parcel or such other charge as international conventions subsequent to the Cairo Agreement of 1934 shall fix.
 The Post Office of Malaya may collect such fee as it may from time to time fix for similar services in its parcel post relations with other countries generally.

-CUSTOMS AND OTHER NON-POSTAL CHARGES.
+CUSTOMS AND OTHER CHARGES.